 The hypothesis that probiotics may have therapeutic potential for the treatment of constipation is supported by data demonstrating differences in the intestinal microbiota between healthy individuals and patients with chronic constipation .
-Administration of Bifidobacterium or Lactobacillus has also been shown to improve colonic transit times in constipated patients [100,101].
+Administration of Bifidobacterium or Lactobacillus has also been shown to improve colonic transit times in constipated patients [98,99].
 Only a few clinical trials have addressed the use of probiotics for constipation, with mixed results.
 A randomized trial in 60 children found that the addition of Lactobacillus sporogenes to mineral oil increased stool frequency and reduced straining and soiling as compared with children treated with mineral oil alone .
 A smaller randomized trial found a significantly higher defecation frequency in patients receiving Lactobacillus casei rhamnosus Lcr35 (n = 18) compared with placebo (n = 9) .
+Furthermore, a large trial found that Lactobacillus reuteri given prophylactically to young infants helped to prevent the development of constipation during the first three months of life .
 However, negative results were reported in another randomized trial, in which 84 children were randomized to lactulose plus Lactobacillus rhamnosus GG or a lactulose-containing placebo for 12 weeks .
 There were no differences between the experimental and control groups in terms of spontaneous bowel movements or fecal soiling at 12 or 24 weeks of follow-up.

 Follow-up — The management of chronic constipation requires monitoring by the clinician or clinician's staff to prevent recurrences.
 Planned follow-up is particularly important during the first few days of treatment, especially if disimpaction was warranted.
 The initial discussion can be by telephone, but the child may need to return to the office if he or she is still passing hard stools.
 Patients who require disimpaction also should have an office visit soon after completing the disimpaction protocol to review the details of maintenance therapy.